trufa/git-cheatsheet/README.md

     git checkout master
     git merge newBranchName

+###Push the current branch and set the remote as upstream

+git push --set-upstream origin branch

 ###Help for resolve merge conflicts

 When at a merge conflict, find changes between the common ancestor and